kamibababa/mix-fpga/mixal/t/Readme.md

 # Running program t on MIX
 We will run programm t of exercise 20 in chapter 1.3.2 TAOCP (p.
 161) on MIX.
 Programm t controls the traffic signal at corner of Del Mare Boulevard and Berkeley Avenue.
-This project will connect LEDs directly to the X-Register and a push button to the  Overflow toggle.
+This project will connect LEDs directly to the register rX and a push button to the  Overflow toggle.
 This will be done extending the fpga design and routing the appropriate signals to the GPIO connector at the back of MIX.

-**Remarks**: The project is an example of a real time application, which cannot be emulated/simulated on a common computer, because common computers use timesharing operating systems.

 ![](../../pics/MIX_traffic.jpg)

 ## Extending the fpga desing

-Cd into the `rtl` directory.
+Make a copy of the folder `rtl` and cd into it.
 ```
+cd build
+cp -r rtl rtl_traffic_light
-cd rtl
+cd rtl_traffic_light
 ```
 ### mix.pcf
 Add the following lines to physical constraint file `mix.pcf`: